The World’s Best Open-Air Museums

 When Louisiana was established in 1958, one of the most important goals of the founders was just that: making Louisiana a famous place for sculpture.
 The park eventually expanded and the interaction with the semi-circle shaped architecture of the main buildings and the seaside location, overlooking the Sound with Sweden on the other side of the water, created a unique environment.
 The collection kept on growing over the decades and today here you will find all the modern masters of the art of sculpturing, like Alexander Calder, Joan Miró, Henry Moore, Jean Arp, Max Ernst, Richard Serra and many-many more.
 Did we say that Louisiana also has one of the most important Giacometti collections in the world?

 If you visit Copenhagen this is a must, especially in summertime, when a stroll on the Louisiana Museum estate will remain a memorable experience for always.
-The Louisiana Museum is located 40 kilometres north of the city centre and you can read more about it in our article about the Copenhagen art museums or on the site of the Louisiana Museum itself.
+The Louisiana Museum is located 40 kilometres north of the city centre and you can read more about it in our article about the museum and sculpture park or on the site of the Louisiana Museum itself.

 The Vigeland Sculpture Park